akyuzegemen/DSA_210_project/README.md

  - Pandas: For data processing and analysis.

- - Matplotlib & Seaborn: For data visualization.
+ - Matplotlib: For data visualization.

 **Google Collab Notebook:** For data analysis and visualization workflows.